Does Smoking Marijuana Cause Lung Cancer?

 While research is still young, scientists are optimistic about low risk associations between cannabis and other types of cancer, respiratory, and pulmonary diseases.

-According to Health Canada:
+According to Canadian reports:

 The association between chronic heavy cannabis smoking (without tobacco) and chronic obstructive pulmonary disease, is unclear, but if there is one, is possibly small.